cb-technologists/blog/content/posts/building-images-with-img.md

 In this Pipeline script, we load our agent `Pod` definition from `imgPod.yaml`, described above.
 Our actual steps are fairly straightforward and consist of three main actions within our `sh` step:

 1. We use `img build` to build our `Dockerfile` located in the `hello-world` subdirectory.
 This is a simple example that copies a "Hello World" script into the [Docker scratch image](https://hub.docker.com/_/scratch).
-2. We use `gcloud` to print our access token (for our Workload Identity account) and pipe that directly to `img login`, following the [GCR authentication documentation](https://cloud.google.com/container-registry/docs/advanced-authentication#access_token).
+2. We use `gcloud auth configure-docker` to [set up `gcloud` as a Docker credential helper](https://cloud.google.com/container-registry/docs/advanced-authentication#gcloud_as_a_docker_credential_helper), allowing us to authenticate to GCR through Workload Identity.
 3. Finally, we use `img push` to push our newly built image to our GCR repository.

 ## Final Thoughts